Voting machines are in the news

 (and reconciliation if needed)

-must show that each computer was 100% accurate.
+would have to show that each tally was 100% accurate.

-that causes only a single vote per machine to be
+if the machines used in an election cause only a single vote per machine

 many election outcomes can be changed.